functionally/mantis-oracle/ReadMe.md

 Simulation and PAB Examples
 ---------------------------

-The oracle can be incorporated into other smart-contract scripts that use the oracle's value in their validation logic via the `readOracleConstraints` function in [`Mantis.Oracle.Client`](src/Mantis/Oracle/Client.hs), which returns the correct lookups, transaction constraints, and datum for a script endpoint to employ the oracle.
+The oracle can be incorporated into other smart-contract scripts that use the oracle's value in their validation logic via the `readOracleConstraints` function in [`Mantra.Oracle.Client`](src/Mantra/Oracle/Client.hs), which returns the correct lookups, transaction constraints, and datum for a script endpoint to employ the oracle.
 The `readOracle` function is the simplest example of an endpoint: it just reads the oracle value and performs no other actions.

-See the slighly older version of this tool at https://github.com/functionally/mantis-oracle/blob/51d21574dd2a11280ece72068d56ef33f5672404/ReadMe.md for examples use the Plutus simulator and the Plutus Application Backend.
+See the slighly older version of this tool at https://github.com/functionally/mantra-oracle/blob/51d21574dd2a11280ece72068d56ef33f5672404/ReadMe.md for examples use the Plutus simulator and the Plutus Application Backend.
 Full simulator and PAB support will be included when the PAB is released.

 API documentation
 -----------------

-See https://functionally.github.io/mantis-oracle/ for API documentation.
+See https://functionally.github.io/mantra-oracle/ for API documentation.

 Development environment
 -----------------------

-Due to quirks in how [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) and [`cabal.project`](https://cabal.readthedocs.io/en/3.4/cabal-project.html) interact, the following procedure needs to be followed to create a development environment for compiling `mantis`:
+Due to quirks in how [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) and [`cabal.project`](https://cabal.readthedocs.io/en/3.4/cabal-project.html) interact, the following procedure needs to be followed to create a development environment for compiling `mantra`:

 1. Run `nix-shell`.
 This takes a while to build unless you set `withHoogle = false` in [shell.nix](shell.nix).
 2. Temporarily comment-out the `source-repository-package` lines in [cabal.project](cabal.project).